 Depreciation and Amortization Expense.
-Depreciation and amortization expense decreased \$5.3 million, or 10%, in the first nine months of 2023 compared to the prior-year period, reflective of certain intangible assets reaching the end of their economic life in 2022 and reduced capital investments made in our Well Site Services segment in recent years.
+Depreciation and amortization expense decreased \$1.1 \$1.9 million, or 7% 6%, in the first three six months of 2024 compared to the prior-year period.
 Note 10, "Segments and Related Information," to our Unaudited Condensed Consolidated Financial Statements presents depreciation and amortization expense by segment.

 Impairment of Goodwill.
-During the first three months of 2024, our Downhole Technologies operations recognized a non-cash impairment charge of \$10.0 million related to goodwill transferred to the business in connection with segment realignment discussed above.
+During the first three months quarter of 2024, our Downhole Technologies operations recognized a non-cash impairment charge of \$10.0 million related to goodwill transferred to the business in connection with segment realignment discussed above.
 See Note 2, "Goodwill Impairment and Other Charges," to the Unaudited Condensed Consolidated Financial Statements included in this Quarterly Report on Form 10-Q for additional discussion.

-Other Operating Income, (Income) Expense, Net.
-In the first nine three months of 2023, 2024, other operating income, net included, among other items, gains on disposals of assets equipment totaling \$3.3 \$1.2 million partially offset by and charges of \$1.6 \$2.1 million recognized in connection with our ongoing consolidation and exit of certain manufacturing and service locations within our Offshore/Offshore Manufactured Products segment.
-Net other operating income for the first nine months of 2022 included a gain of \$6.1 million recognized in connection with the settlement of outstanding litigation against certain service providers within our Offshore/Manufactured Products segment and \$1.5 million in gains on disposals of assets Well Site Services segments.
+Other Operating (Income) Expense, Net.
+In the first three months of 2024, other operating income, net included, among other items, gains on disposals of equipment totaling \$1.2 million and charges of \$2.1 million recognized in connection with our ongoing consolidation and exit of certain manufacturing and service locations within our Offshore Manufactured Products and Well Site Services segments.

 Operating Income (Loss).
-Our consolidated operating income loss was \$15.3 \$11.2 million in the first nine three months of 2023, 2024, which included the \$1.6 million a \$10.0 million non-cash goodwill impairment charge and \$2.5 million in facility consolidation charges reported within and other operating income, net. charges.
-This compares to a consolidated operating loss income of \$0.4 \$5.9 million which included the \$6.1 million gain reported within other operating income, net, recognized in the first nine three months of 2022, 2023.
-Excluding the 2024 charges, operating income decreased \$4.5 million year-over-year.
+Our consolidated operating loss was \$11.2 \$9.1 million in the first three six months of 2024, which included a \$10.0 million \$10.0 million non-cash goodwill impairment charge and \$2.5 million in charges totaling \$6.9 million associated with facility consolidation consolidations and other charges. exits, and patent defense.
+This compares to consolidated operating income of \$5.9 \$9.1 million in the first three six months of 2023.
+Excluding the 2024 charges, operating income decreased \$4.5 million \$1.3 million year-over-year.

 Interest Expense, Net.
-Net interest expense totaled \$6.4 \$2.1 million in the first nine three months of 2023, 2024, which compares to \$7.9 \$2.4 million in the first nine three months of 2022, 2023.
-Interest expense as a percentage of total debt outstanding was approximately 7% in the first nine three months of 2023, 2024, compared to 6% 7% in the first nine three months of 2022, 2023.
+Net interest expense totaled \$2.1 \$4.2 million in the first three six months of 2024, which compares to \$2.4 \$4.5 million in the first three six months of 2023.
+Interest expense as a percentage of total debt outstanding was approximately 7% in the first three six months of 2024, compared to 7% in the first three six months of 2023.

 Income Tax.
-Income tax expense for the first nine three months of 2024 and 2023 was calculated using a discrete approach.
+Income tax expense benefit (provision) for the first three six months of 2024 and 2023 was calculated using a discrete approach.
 This methodology was used because changes in our results of operations and non-deductible expenses can materially impact the estimated annual effective tax rate.
-For the first nine three months of 2023, 2024, our income tax provision was \$2.7 million \$24 thousand on a pre-tax income loss of \$9.6 \$13.4 million, which included certain a \$10.0 million goodwill impairment charge and other non-deductible expenses, discrete tax items and a reduction in valuation allowances recorded against deferred tax assets. expenses.
-This compares to an income tax provision of \$6.0 \$1.6 million on a pre-tax loss income of \$6.4 \$3.8 million for the first nine three months of 2022, 2023, which was negatively impacted by valuation allowances recorded against deferred tax assets as well as included certain non-deductible expenses and discrete tax items.
+For the first three six months of 2024, our income tax provision benefit was \$24 thousand \$0.6 million on a pre-tax loss of \$13.4 \$12.7 million, which included a \$10.0 million \$10.0 million goodwill impairment charge, and other non-deductible expenses. expenses and favorable changes in valuation allowances recorded against deferred tax assets.
+This compares to an income tax provision of \$1.6 \$2.5 million on pre-tax income of \$3.8 \$5.2 million for the first three six months of 2023, which included certain non-deductible expenses, and discrete tax items. items and a favorable change in valuation allowances recorded against deferred tax assets.